What's right for you?

-These are small computerized devices that deliver insulin continuously in a steady measured dose and immediately at bolus dose at your direction around mealtimes.
+Insulin Pumps (or CSII).
+These are small computerized devices that deliver insulin in a steady measured dose and as a bolus dose at your direction around mealtimes.
 A flexible plastic tube called a catheter is inserted under the skin via a small needle.
 You can then program the device worn on your body to provide you with a continuous dose of insulin.
 “Patch pumps” are those that are worn without a tubing but is attached via the catheter and is worn on the skin.
 Pumps may be a good choice for you, if:

 - You prefer one needle stick every 2-3 days over multiple daily insulin injections

 - You don’t mind wearing the pump on your body all of the time

 - You have type 1 diabetes or insulin requiring type 2 diabetes